Release date August 16th, 2017! For an excerpt, see below.

 Now his fingers sift over the feathers of my folded wings.
-The glaring sun harshens his sharp-edged features even more, making blatant the fact that he was carved by a ruthless god, one who snipped every feature from a bird of prey and altered them for this human visage: a hawkish nose, severe lips, cheekbones molded from all angles.
+The glaring sun harshens his sharp-edged features even more, his youthful face carved by a ruthless god, one who snipped every feature from a bird of prey and altered them for this human visage: that hawkish nose, those severe lips, and cheekbones molded from all angles.

 Intense black eyes that could bore straight into my abomination of a soul.